hulin32/design-system-demo/README.md

 # Cross-Platform Design System

-A unified design system that works across Flutter, React, and Vue applications.
+A unified design system that works across Flutter, React, and Vue applications with full SSR support.

 ## Architecture